chaosmail/caffejs/README.md

 Clone the repository to your local drive and then start a static webserver in the root directory (e.g. run `npm start`).
 Now you can open `models.html` that loads and visualizes popular deep learning architectures (such as AlexNet, VGG, GoogLeNet, etc.) to analyze their structure.
 This loads and parses the Caffe models from `.prototxt` files and convert them on-the-fly to ConvNetJS models.

 To run a forward pass we need to load some pretrained model weights.
-You can use the script `scripts/convert_caffemodel.py` to convert `*.caffemodel` files to binary blobs.
-Unfortunately, you need to have `Caffe` and `pycaffe` installed (which is a pain) to generate those files (for now).
-However, I will host small model weights directly in this repo - or publish them via Dropbox.
+First make sure you download the model weights for your particular model by running  `sh fetch_weights.sh` in the model directories.
+This will pull and unzip the binary model weights optimized for JavaScript form my Dropbox.
+These weights have been generated via the `scripts/convert_caffemodel.py`.

 ### Loading the labels